U.S. Dollar Slips As Tax Overhaul Plan Is Unveiled

-The dollar fell Thursday as investors reacted to details of the Republican plan to overhaul taxes.
+The dollar edged lower Thursday as investors reacted to details of the Republican plan to overhaul taxes.

 Continue Reading Below

-The Wall Street Journal Dollar Index, which measures the U.S. currency against a basket of 16 others, was recently down 0.1% at 87.66.
+The Wall Street Journal Dollar Index, which measures the U.S. currency against a basket of 16 others, was recently down less than 0.1% at 87.74.

 Features of the Republican's tax overhaul, reviewed by The Wall Street Journal on Thursday, include a reduction of the corporate tax rate to 20% from 35%, fewer individual income tax brackets and a repeal of the taxes paid by large estates.